aiven/terraform-provider-aiven/docs/data-sources/azure_privatelink.md

 ### Required

-- `project` (String) Identifies the project this resource belongs to.
+- `project` (String) The name of the project this resource belongs to.
 To set up proper dependencies please refer to this variable as a reference.
-This property cannot be changed, doing so forces recreation of the resource.
+Changing this property forces recreation of the resource.
-- `service_name` (String) Specifies the name of the service that this resource belongs to.
+- `service_name` (String) The name of the service that this resource belongs to.
 To set up proper dependencies please refer to this variable as a reference.
-This property cannot be changed, doing so forces recreation of the resource.
+Changing this property forces recreation of the resource.

 ### Read-Only

-- `azure_service_alias` (String) Azure Privatelink service alias
+- `azure_service_alias` (String) The Azure Private Link service alias.
-- `azure_service_id` (String) Azure Privatelink service ID
+- `azure_service_id` (String) The Azure Private Link service ID.
 - `id` (String) The ID of this resource.
-- `message` (String) Printable result of the Azure Privatelink request
+- `message` (String) Printable result of the Azure Private Link request.
-- `state` (String) Privatelink resource state
+- `state` (String) The state of the Private Link resource.
-- `user_subscription_ids` (Set of String) A List of allowed Subscription IDs.
+- `user_subscription_ids` (Set of String) A list of allowed subscription IDs.
 Maximum length: `16`.